 The positive impact of regenerative practices can be seen in improved soil health, increased biodiversity, better water quality and a need for less water.

 Regenerative agriculture practices are focused on reversing climate change by rebuilding soil organic matter and restoring degraded soil biodiversity to improve carbon drawdown and water cycles.
 These sustainable practices require large-scale adoption by the global farming community for real impact to be realized.

 Waste into Wonder

-Organic materials like food and animal byproducts, once considered waste, can be upcycled into valuable ingredients that build back the soil.
+Organic materials, once considered waste, can be upcycled into valuable ingredients that build back the soil.
 It’s part of the new ‘circular economy,’ but something as old as dirt around our shop.
 We use organic byproducts in our regenerative fertilizer products and are constantly exploring waste streams that can improve agronomic value.